charlesreid1-docker/d-stunnel/README.md

 # stunnel

-Dockerfile to build an stunnel Docker container.
+Dockerfile to build an stunnel docker container.